 Of course, there are many great solutions beyond those listed here.
 Choosing only 40 was tough, but we had to stop somewhere.
 We believe these choices represent the strongest learning system options across all extended enterprise categories.

 Finally, we encourage all winners to keep demonstrating excellence in extended enterprise innovation, thought leadership and customer success.
 That’s the best way to earn a place on our list again next year.

 LMS Sellers: Do you belong on this list?
 Introduce us to your solution!
 To start the process, send us an email at Awards@TalentedLearning.com.

-Hourly – Schedule an hour or two with John to touch base and get perspective on the learning solutions market, tapping into more than 20 years of his experience.
+Hourly – Schedule an hour or two to touch base and get perspective on the learning solutions market, tapping into more than 20 years of industry experience.

 Shortlisting Service – What are the four best vendors for your unique LMS, LXP or other learning systems needs?
 Work with John to find out quickly, independently and accurately.

-Full Service Consulting – If you’re feeling lost or uncertain, ask John for help.
-He’ll work with you and your team to identify the best learning system for your organization, guiding you along the way.
+Full Service Consulting – If you’re feeling lost or uncertain, ask for help.
+I’ll work with you and your team to identify the best learning system for your organization, guiding you every step of the way.